jgpavez/DecomposingTests/README.md

 By using the morphing and the decomposed trained classifiers we are able to identify the coupling constants of an arbitrary sample by using **Maximum Likeligood**.
 In this case we will fit the coefficients for the sample **S(1.,1.5)** keeping the background distribution **S(1,0)** constant.

-We start by fitting *g1* by keeping *g2=1.5* constant and *g2* by keeping *g1=1.* constant.
+We start by fitting *g1* and keeping *g2=1.5* constant and *g2* by keeping *g1=1.* constant.
 The plots for the fit are shown next

  g1                         | g2
 :-------------------------:|:-------------------------:
 <img src="https://github.com/jgpavez/systematics/blob/master/plots/xgboost/comp_train_mlp_likelihood_g1.png" width="350">  | <img src="https://github.com/jgpavez/systematics/blob/master/plots/xgboost/comp_train_mlp_likelihood_g2.png" width="350" >

-Both fits are pretty close to the real values, we can check that both values are unbiased estimator of the fitted values in the next histograms, using 300 pseudo samples of size 5000.
+Both fits are pretty close to the real values, we can check that both are unbiased estimator of the fitted values in the next histograms, using 300 pseudo samples of size 5000.

  g1                         | g2
 :-------------------------:|:-------------------------: